-Barbie Doll was about five-years old in 1964 – children (and adults) loved the Teenaged Fashion Model!
+Barbie Doll was about five years old in 1964—children (and adults) loved the teenaged fashion model!
 She had beautiful clothes, a handsome boyfriend (Ken Doll) and, starting in 1964, a little sister (Skipper).
 While early 1960s Barbie fashions mirrored styles of that era, so did those produced in the middle of the decade.
-With complete outfits, Fashion Pak separates and accessories, Barbie’s closet is endless!
+With complete outfits, Fashion Pak separates and accessories, Barbie’s closet was endless!

 To replace lost accessories from previously released ensembles, Fashion Paks and product cards were available with purses, Barbie’s bath and bedroom pieces, a serving tray, wooden bowl with yarn and needles, a broom, television set and brown princess phone.

 Sheath dresses of blue, rust and green (with white “pin” dots) and floral prints were made available for Barbie lovers.
 The dresses had gold buttons and a slim skirt (On the Go, 1964-1965).